-Malignant mesothelioma, similar to many other types of cancers, is caused when the body’s DNA is damaged.
-DNA damage occurs in mesothelioma victims when they are exposed to asbestos over a long period of time, typically at job sites that used asbestos-containing products or by using household products for extended periods that contained asbestos.
-In rare instances, some victims may have developed mesothelioma after short-term exposure to asbestos, but in the majority of cases, victims were exposed to large amounts asbestos for extended periods of time.
+Malignant mesothelioma, similar to other types of cancers, is caused when the body’s DNA is damaged.
+DNA damage occurs in mesothelioma victims when they are exposed to asbestos, typically at job sites that used asbestos-containing products or by using household products for extended periods that contained asbestos.

 Primary Cause of Mesothelioma: Asbestos Exposure

-As previously mentioned, mesothelioma is primarily caused by prolonged exposure to asbestos.
-Prior to the 1980s, many homes, buildings, work sites, and materials were built using asbestos because of its positive properties: heat and fire resistance.
+Prior to the 1980s, an abundance of homes, buildings, worksites, and materials were built with asbestos and asbestos-containing materials (ACMs) because of its positive properties: heat and fire resistance.

 Two other studies performed in 2010 by the Mesothelioma Applied Research Foundation and the Cancer Institute revealed again, that the main cause of mesothelioma is via asbestos exposure.
 However, it usually takes a hefty amount of asbestos exposure before a victim contracts mesothelioma.

 Once the fibers enter into the system, it’s almost impossible for the body to expel them.
 The fibers then begin to attack the mesothelium which in turn causes lesions to form.